Study: A step in the development of a new breast cancer risk assessment tool for Hispanic women

 The researchers’ risk tool only used data from Hispanic females residing in California, so it is unknown how the tool will perform with other populations.
 And while different Hispanic subgroups exist in the United States, including women with different countries of origin as well as different races, the researchers categorized all Hispanic women into one group.
 Additionally, the San Francisco Bay Area Breast Cancer Study (SFBCS) group included only women who were 35-79 years old.

 In addition, not all risk factors were accounted for in the researchers’ model, such as breast density and genetic variants.
 Additional factors could refine the model so that it accurately predicts breast cancer risk in both Hispanic women born in the United States and those born overseas.
 Finally, the researchers wrote that “The HRM, like the BCRAT, should not be used for certain women.
-It will probably underestimate breast cancer risk in Hispanic women with a personal history of breast cancer…, in women carrying breast cancer-causing mutations, and in women who received therapeutic radiation doses to the breast at a young age, such as for treatment of Hodgkin’s lymphoma.”
+It will probably underestimate breast cancer risk in Hispanic women with a personal history of breast cancer…, in women carrying breast cancer-causing mutations, and in women who received therapeutic radiation doses to the breast at a young age, such as for treatment of Hodgkin’s .”

 Researchers have developed a new risk assessment tool to calculate breast cancer risk in Hispanic women who do carry gene mutations associated with hereditary breast cancer.
-Like the currently used BCRAT model, this model looks at risk for invasive breast cancer (stages I-IV) and not ductal carcinoma in situ (DCIS or stage 0).
+Like the currently used BCRAT model, this model looks at risk for invasive breast cancer (stages I-IV) and not ductal carcinoma in situ ( or 0).
 However, more work needs to be done to validate this new model.
 In the meantime, Hispanic women should discuss any concerns they have with their health care providers.

 Share your thoughts on this XRAYS article by taking our brief survey